 - 3. History of protein study.
 Proteins as the major components of the body.
 Functions of proteins.
 Shape of proteins.
 Protein content of the organs and tissues - 4.
 Hydrolysis of proteins.
 Amino acids: structure and classification. - 5.
 Colour reactions of amino acids and proteins.
 Methods for the quantitative determination of proteins in a solution. - 6.
 Physico-chemical properties of proteins and protein solutions. - 7.
 Methods for separation and purification of protein: ultracentrifugation, chromatography, electrophoresis. - 8.
 Peptides: classification, representatives, biological functions. - 9.
-Protein functioning.
-Complementarity.
-Interactions between ligands and proteins. - 10.
 Primary structure of proteins.
-Determination of primary structure, bonds which stabilize primary structure. - 11.
+Determination of primary structure, bonds which stabilize primary structure. - 10.
 Secondary structure of proteins: types, bonds which stabilize secondary structure.
 Determination of secondary structure.
-Supersecondary structure. - 12.
+Supersecondary structure. - 11.
 Tertiary structure of proteins.
 Factors which stabilize tertiary structure.
-Determination of three-dimensional structure. - 13.
-Denaturation of proteins, factors, practical use. - 14.
+Determination of three-dimensional structure. - 12.
+Denaturation of proteins, factors, practical use. - 13.
 Quaternary structure of proteins.
-Factors which stabilize quaternary structure. - 15.
+Factors which stabilize quaternary structure. - 14.
 Proteins as the major components of the body.
-Functions of proteins. - 16.
+Functions of proteins. - 15.
 Proteins of organs and tissues.
-Changes of proteins in ontogenesis and disease. - 17.
-Simple proteins; representatives, characteristics, biological functions. - 18.
+Changes of proteins in ontogenesis and disease. - 16.
+Simple proteins; representatives, characteristics, biological functions. - 17.
 Conjugated proteins; representatives, characteristics, biological functions.